MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 * We've included supplemental guidance on other benefits that our platform provides
 * We've included guidance to help select the appropriate interaction model for your scenario

-We hope this guidance is helpful and we welcome your feedback on how to improve in the future.
-Please contact [LINK] with any thoughts and suggestions.

 ## Three multimodal interaction models
 Based on our research and work with customers to date, we've discovered that three primary interaction models suit the majority of Mixed Reality experiences.